60 Degree Angle

 Example 1: In the ΔABC, use a protractor to measure ∠CAB.

-Example 2: Help Josie constructs an angle of 60°.
+Example 2: Help Josie construct an angle of 60°.

-Solution: Here are the steps that Anna can follow to construct a 60° angle
+Solution: Here are the steps that Josie can follow to construct a 60° angle

 Step-1: Draw a line OP.